smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 - Support for the OpCon File Arrival Job Sub-type

-Starting with OpCon version 17.1, the IBM i job master record offers a new job sub-type called \"File Arrival.\" (The sub-type of jobs for the IBM i Agent is supported by a \"Job type\" field within the lower EM panel that contains job master data specific to this Agent.)
+Starting with OpCon version 17.1, the IBM i job master record offers a new job sub-type called "File Arrival."
+(The sub-type of jobs for the IBM i Agent is supported by a "Job type" field within the lower EM panel that contains job master data specific to this Agent.)
 The File Arrival job sub-type supports a data entry panel that makes it easier to define File Arrival job parameters.
-This technique replaces the former strategy of using the IBM i \"Batch Job\" sub-type and entering raw command line text with many optional command keywords.
+This technique replaces the former strategy of using the IBM i "Batch Job" sub-type and entering raw command line text with many optional command keywords.
 But, behind the scenes, the Agent is still using the same CHKFILE and CHKIFSFIL commands as are documented here.
 The following information helps to decide on